European Union

 The acting prime minister of Hungary, Viktor Orbán, in a file image.

 Brussels / BarcelonaThe final agreement has been a long time coming, but Viktor Orbán's electoral defeat in Hungary has paved the way for the European Union to continue helping Ukraine and applying pressure on Russia.
-After Budapest lifted its veto, member states have agreed to send €90 billion in credit to Kyiv, according to diplomatic sources.
-This is crucial aid for the country at war, which has seen the United States under Donald Trump shut off the tap completely.
+After Budapest lifted its veto, member states have agreed to send the credit of 90 billion euros to Kyiv, according to diplomatic sources.
+This is crucial aid for the country at war, which has seen the United States under Donald Trump shut off its tap completely.
 Furthermore, European partners have processed the twentieth package of sanctions against the Kremlin, which had also been gathering dust for months and aims, among other things, to increase energy restrictions on Vladimir Putin's regime.

 European credit is divided into two parts.
-Of the 90 million euros, one third will be allocated to Ukraine's general budget so that the country can cover public expenses beyond those strictly related to the war.
-These 30 million euros will give a little oxygen to the different ministerial portfolios, which in recent months have seen their budgetary capacity severely limited due to the inevitable increase in military spending.
+Of the 90 billion euros, one third will be allocated to Ukraine's general budget so that the country can cover public expenses beyond those strictly related to the war.
+These 30 billion euros will give a little oxygen to the different ministerial portfolios, which in recent months have seen their budgetary capacity severely limited due to the inevitable increase in military spending.

 stats